sourcebroker/deployer-extended/README.rst

   | SQL that will be executed after importing database on current instance.

 |
 There is support to synchronise more than one database.
+Below and example for two database config.
+All of the arrays in each database defined by key will be merged.
 ::

    set(